 Test your smoke and carbon monoxide detectors, change the batteries if needed.

 This is a good time to consider rotating any gasoline that you have stored for more than 6 to 8 months.
-Check to make sure your flammable liquids are stored in a safe manner The Safe Storage of Gasoline.
+Check to make sure your flammable liquids are stored in a safe manner.